SrdjanMilic/Simple-Blog-CMS/README.md

 # Simple blog CMS

-Very simple blog CMS with basic features build with Angular 2 for front-end, material design for UI, Node.js with express framework for server side.
+Very simple blog CMS with basic features build with Angular 2, material design, Node.js with express for server side.

 ## Requirements and usage